• Re-accreditation 18 June 2014

 Renewal of registration

-Report on renewal of registration of Commissioner of the Australian Federal Police
+Report on renewal of registration of Nan Tien Institute Limited

-As part of the renewal of registration process, TEQSA has assessed the application submitted by Commissioner of the Australian Federal Police against the Threshold Standards.
-The scope of the assessment included its Australian site.
+TEQSA has assessed the application submitted by NTI against the Threshold Standards.
+The scope of the assessment included all its Australian sites.

 Decision